 See: Section 1.3.12, Commonwealth removalist

-A person is required to isolate themself if they are in a class of persons required by the Department of Health to isolate themself.
+A person is required to isolate themself if the following apply.

 Reserve service means a period of service performed by a member of the Reserves that is not continuous full-time service.

 A country, or a part of a country, listed by the Department of Foreign Affairs and Trade with an advice level of ‘Do not travel’.